-Endogenous hormones improve breast cancer risk modelsAugust 22nd, 2014 in Cancer /
+Endogenous hormones improve breast cancer risk modelsAugust 22, 2014 in Medicine & Health / Cancer

 (HealthDay)—Inclusion of endogenous hormones in prediction models improves prediction of invasive breast cancer risk in postmenopausal women, according to a study published online Aug.
 18 in the Journal of Clinical Oncology.